Sophie Jackson is a dog lover and trainer living in the UK. She competes in agility and obedience with her four dogs.

 - licking themselves

 - weight loss

-In some cases of UTI, peculiar behaviour changes occur which can be confused in older dogs with signs of dementia.
-They might bark at shadows, stare at the walls and seem generally uneasy.
+In some cases of UTI, peculiar behavior changes occur which can be confused in older dogs with signs of dementia.
+They might bark at shadows, stare at the walls, or seem generally uneasy.

 UTIs are not self-resolving and require a trip to the vet for antibiotics.
 Occasionally the infection can be difficult to eradicate with just one dose of antibiotics and may require different types to fully remove it.